Christen Mule: Seven Years' War

 The favors that Mule received were largely motivated by his work during the siege of Akershus in 1567 during the Nordic Seven Years' War.
 Mule probably played a key role in the city's citizen militias and the funding of the defense of Akershus.
 Among other things, Mule's debt of 1000 krone to a Swede transferred to the Crown and after the war a loan to the lord of 250 krone.
 He took large losses when the city was burnt during the siege, and estimated the damage to house and property alone at 7000 krone.

 Trading

 Details of Mule's trading activities are limited but it is known that he bought salt for 30 krone in 1557 and, in partnership with several others, bought hides and skin for 436 valleys and 20 shillings.
 During and after the war he claimed to have lost three large ships, respectively 100, 200 and 300 lasts.
 Mule was involved in the import of German beer.
 During the war he got a tariff exemption on imports of up to 2 lasts (24 barrels) tystøl.
-A few years later he asked the King for favor for his four sons, in theform of duty-free import of 6.4 lester Rostockerøl for each man.
+A few years later he asked the King for favor for his four sons, in the form of duty-free import of 6.4 lester Rostockerøl for each man.